Protecting Health Care Data through Shared Responsibility for Data Security

 We all entrust personal data and information about our health to health care providers and public health organizations.
 This data is sensitive, private, and protected by statute.
 However, it is highly coveted by malicious actors and cyber criminals.
 Health information technology (IT) organizations are challenged to vigorously defend this data against persistent threats while making it available to those who need it.
 This can include medical personnel at the point of care, researchers, administrators, policy makers, and others.

 Collaboration to understand individual responsibility

 The Tetra Tech Federal IT Group helped HHS to address this challenge by establishing the Data Guardian program.
 Data Guardian and similar programs succeed by making the human factor a foundation for both privacy and security.
-The program concentrates on effort and attention across a wide range of stakeholder roles towards the protection of data and systems.
+The program concentrates effort and attention across a wide range of stakeholder roles toward the protection of data and systems.

 The traditional approach to data protection engages each stakeholder without their consideration of other roles within the organization.
 The Data Guardian program brings together leaders and practitioners across organizational functions on a regular basis to establish and maintain a common understanding of the following:

 - Type of protected information in the organization’s control